The Best MLB All-Star Games Ever

 1961 (First Game): Ninth-Inning Meltdown

 A Harmon Killebrew solo home run in the sixth inning was the only hit the National League's Warren Spahn, Bob Purkey and Mike McCormick allowed through the first eight innings.
 But four errors, three hits, a walk and a balk between the ninth and 10th innings allowed the AL to come back and take the lead.
 But with a murderer's row of Hank Aaron, Willie Mays, Frank Robinson and Roberto Clemente leading off the bottom of the 10th, the NL came back to win 5-4.
+(From 1959 to 1962, there were two All-Star Games.)

 1989: Bo Knows Baseball

-Bo Jackson and Wade Boggs hit back-to-back home runs to lead off the bottom of the first inning for the AL. While that was the extent of Boggs' contributions, Jackson would add an RBI groundout, a stolen base and a single en route to being named the MVP of a game that turned into a solid pitchers' duel after the third inning.
+Bo Jackson and Wade Boggs hit back-to-back home runs to lead off the bottom of the first inning for the AL. While that was the extent of Boggs' contributions, Jackson added an RBI groundout, a stolen base and a single en route to being named the MVP of a game that turned into a solid pitchers' duel after the third inning.

 1998: Runs in the Rockies

 It was the apex of the steroids era.
 It was Coors Field.
 Of course it was the highest-scoring MLB All-Star Game ever.
 There were actually just three home runs in the contest, but the AL outlasted the NL to win 13-8.
-Roberto Alomar, Ivan Rodriguez and Devon White each had three-hit performances on a night with 31 hits allowed and 11 walks issued.
+Roberto Alomar, Ivan Rodriguez and Devon White each had three-hit performances on a night with 31 hits allowed and 11 walks.

 2001: Cal Ripken Jr.'s Last Ride